On edge, KC homeless wait out threat of possible sweep at Westport, City Hall camps

 Advocates have floated one solution: give the homeless some of the city’s abandoned homes or properties to fix up.
 In late March, the Land Bank of Kansas City did issue a request for proposals seeking nonprofit organizations to renovate land bank structures for unhoused people.
 The Land Bank has about 110 homes on its rolls.
 They frequently cost $40,000 or more to fix.

 City Councilman Eric Bunch visited the Westport camp at about 11 a.m.
-He said he visited because he had heard complaints from residents, but he had also heard words of support and concern.
+He said he visited because he had heard complaints from residents, but he had also heard words of support.

 “Hearing today that the sweep is possibly imminent, there is growing concern and folks are really nervous,” Bunch said.
 “I promised to come down and see and talk to the folks who are living here and hear their perspective.”

 He said, he too had reached out to the city manager’s office to see if a sweep was pending.
-The City Council had not come out with a unified statement on the camps.
+The City Council has not come out with a unified statement on the camps.

-“My position,” Bunch said, “is let’s provide services and not jump to the first thing we offer is sweeping out a camp.
+“My position,” Bunch said, “all along has been let’s provide services and not jump to the first thing we offer is sweeping out a camp.
 That’s traumatic for the folks who are living here.
 Also, we need to be mindful of the safety of the camp.
 And we need to be mindful of the safety of the neighborhood.

-“If a sweep does happen, we’ve got or make sure we’re preserving people’s belongings and we’re offering alternatives.”
+“If a sweep does happen, we’ve got or make sure that we’re preserving people’s belongings and we’re offering alternatives. . . .We’ve got to make sure we’re not simply just clearing people out.
+Then we’re just scattering them and creating more drama in their lives.”

 Merchants nearby have been either supportive or patient, although few want to see a homeless camp in a public space become permanent.
 Some 20,000 to 30,000 vehicles pass the intersection daily.